Introduction To Data Analytics Interview Questions and Answer

 - Mathematical optimization

-10. Explain what is imputation?
+10. Explain what imputation is?
 List out different types of imputation techniques?
 Which imputation method is more favorable?

 During imputation, we have a tendency to replace missing information with substituted values.
 The kinds of imputation techniques involve are: